genomicsclass/leanpub/manuscript/modeling.md

 data(parathyroidGenesSE)
 ```

-This library contains `SummarizedExperiment` data, which will be discussed in a later lab.
-The important thing to know is that the `SummarizedExperiment` has a matrix of data, similar to the `ExpressionSet`, where each row is a genomic feature, and each column is a sample.
+This library contains `SummarizedExperiment` data, which we not describe here.
+The important thing to know is that the `SummarizedExperiment` includes a matrix of data, where each row is a genomic feature, and each column is a sample.
 For this dataset, the value in single cell in the matrix is count of reads which aligned to a given gene for a given sample.

 ```r
 se <- parathyroidGenesSE
 ```

-A similar plot of technical replicates reveals that the behavior predicted by the model is present in real data:
+A similar plot of technical replicates reveals that the behavior predicted by the model is present in experimental data:

 ```r